 Getting onto the property ladder can be a challenge and retirement may seem a long way off, but taking advantage of the extra 25% government bonus of up to £1,000 per year with a Lifetime ISA can certainly help you to get your savings underway.
 You work so hard to save what you can – isn’t it nice to get rewarded for it?

 Our Lifetime ISA is provided by Foresters Friendly Society, which owns POIS, and can be opened by setting up a monthly Direct Debit, investing a lump sum or by transferring other ISA savings.
 It is classified as a Stocks and Shares ISA.

-This Tax Year is coming to an end, so why not make the most of your 2020/2021 allowance and take out a Lifetime ISA.
-As a thank you, when you invest £4,000 online, or submit a transfer request to open a new Lifetime ISA, with a lump sum investment of £4,000 by 6th June 2021 and we’ll send you a £35 M&S Gift Card once your money has remained invested for 3 months.
+Our May Bank Holiday Saving Offers are ready to help you start saving towards your future goals, take out a new Lifetime ISA online, or submit a transfer request to open a new Lifetime ISA, with a lump sum investment of £4,000 by 6th June 2021 and we’ll send you a £35 M&S Gift Card.
+This will be sent once your money has remained invested for 3 months.

 Why choose a Lifetime ISA?